 Spin-offs are like death and taxes; they are an inevitability with successful franchises.
-So we decided to take some of the characters, shows, stories, teams, and whatnot that have exploded since 1992 and tell you what spin-offs we'd like to see.
+So we decided to take some of the characters, shows, stories, teams, and whatnot that have exploded in the last 25 years and tell you what spin-offs we'd like to see.

 100 Bullets: The Series (TV Series)

 100 Bullets, published from 1999 to 2009, was revelatory.
 It followed a mysterious organization, The Minutemen, whose agents would give ordinary citizens a gun which they could use however they wished, with full assurance they’d never be punished for any crime it was used for.
 The series was noir brilliance that, over the course of its 100 issues, played with structure.
 Seemingly self-contained stories revealed themselves all to be part of a larger, connected narrative.
 100 Bullets has all the ingredients for a successful television series: flawed characters, complex relationships, mysterious organizations with even more mysterious agendas and a rich mythology.
 Even better, the overall structure of a series could be played with.
 Just as in the comics, there are self-contained issues and arcs that tie only loosely with the larger story of The Minutemen and their bosses, The Trust.
 Seasons could feature a mix of the two structures, which would be a novel change from the totally serialized or not-serialized-at-all-except-for-the-last-five-minutes-of-each-episode-which-leads-to-the-season-finale structure that most shows produce.